Roderigue Hortalez and Company

+Roderigue Hortalez and Company was an enterprise that funneled covert French and Spanish military and financial aid to the United States prior to the formal Franco-American alliance against Britain.
+With the backing of the French Minister of Foreign Affairs Charles Gravier, comte de Vergennes, the enterprise was organized by Pierre-Augustin de Beaumarchais.
+Through the company, weapons and other war material were sent to American forces.

 Background

-The Seven Years' War had gone badly for France, which had lost nearly all of her North American colonial possessions and had been militarily humiliated by the British.
-Spain, who had been an ally of France late in the war, had lost the strategically important territory of Florida.
+The Seven Years' War had gone badly for France, which had lost all of New France and had been militarily humiliated by the British.
+Spain, which had been an ally of France late in the war, had lost the strategically important territory of Florida.
 Britain, meanwhile, had expanded its colonial territories across large areas of North America.

-Dead link In 1773, a jealous nobleman got into a scuffle with Beaumarchais, resulting in the playwright spending ten weeks in jail and losing his citizenship rights.

-To get out of legal trouble Pierre Beaumarchais pledged his services to the king in order to get his civil rights restored.

-In 1774, Charles Gravier, Comte de Vergennes was appointed the foreign minister of France by Louis XVI.
-Vergennes was strongly anti-England, at one point declaring "England is the natural enemy of France."
-His chance to strike at Britain came through Pierre Beaumarchais.
+In 1773, a jealous nobleman got into a scuffle with Pierre-Augustin de Beaumarchais, which resulted in the playwright spending ten weeks in jail and losing his citizenship rights.
+To get out of legal trouble, Beaumarchais pledged his services to the king in order to get his civil rights restored.
+In 1774, Charles Gravier, comte de Vergennes, was appointed as the Minister of Foreign Affairs by King Louis XVI.
+Vergennes was strongly anti-British and at one point declared, "England is the natural enemy of France."
+His chance to strike at Britain came through Beaumarchais.

-The proposal
+Proposal

-Beaumarchais, working as a secret agent, had traveled to London in pursuit of Chevalière d'Éon, an agent of Louis XVI, who had threatened the King with blackmail.
-During that period Beaumarchais fell in with the dissolute crowd that surrounded John Wilkes, the Mayor of London.
-There he received a letter from the Continental Congress, delivered by Arthur Lee.
-In it Congress suggested to his government that it encourage the rebellion in the Thirteen Colonies by sending secret military aid disguised as a loan.
-Beaumarchais believed Britain's economy would be significantly crippled without the thirteen colonies.
+Beaumarchais, working as a secret agent, had traveled to London in pursuit of Chevalière d'Éon, an agent of Louis who had threatened the king with blackmail.
+During that period, Beaumarchais fell in with the dissolute crowd that surrounded John Wilkes, the Mayor of London.
+There, he received a letter from the Continental Congress that was delivered by Arthur Lee.
+The letter had Congress suggest to the French government that it should encourage the rebellion in the Thirteen Colonies by sending secret military aid disguised as a loan.
+Beaumarchais believed that Britain's economy would be significantly crippled without the Thirteen Colonies.

 Opposition

-The only major opposition to the plan came from French minister of finance Baron Turgot.
-He insisted that American independence would occur whether or not France financed the rebellion.
-He said the funding would add to the already heavy burden of a general French military and naval buildup and would lead to bankruptcy.
+The only major opposition to the plan came from French Finance Minister Baron Turgot, who insisted that American independence would occur whether or not France financed the rebellion.
+He predicted that the funding would add to the already-heavy burden of the general French military and naval buildup and lead to the bankruptcy of France.
 Turgot eventually resigned in protest.

-The operation in action
+Operation in action

-Louis XVI and Vergennes agreed.
-Both states were unwilling to openly show their support, at least until after the rebellion had successfully begun.
+Louis XVI and Vergennes agreed to help the Patriots.
+Both were unwilling to show their support openly, at least until after the rebellion had successfully begun.

-Before the Declaration of Independence was even signed, weapons and other necessities were already flowing via the ostensibly neutral Dutch island of St. Eustatius.
+Before the Declaration of Independence had even been signed, weapons and other necessities were already flowing via the ostensibly neutral Dutch island of St. Eustatius.
 Muskets, cannons, cannonballs, gunpowder, bombs, mortars, tents, and enough clothing for 30,000 men were sent.
-This assistance kept American hopes alive during the spring of 1776.
+The assistance kept American hopes alive during the spring of 1776.